ala523/collaboration/README.md

 I'd like to take jobs in upwork.com with my web dev skills and your call support together.

-We will take jobs in upwork together and I do development on my computer and you will support me for call service to take jobs.
+We will take jobs in upwork together and I do development on my computer and you will support me for call service only to take jobs.

 We will divide the revenue together and will discuss the percentage for you.